top of page

 First-, second-, and third-person modes of understanding disclose vital dimensions of experience, yet none yield the mystery without remainder.
 These perspectives are structured expressions of the self—conditioned approaches to what exceeds all vantage.
 What lies beyond is not another perspective, but a unicity: the dissolution of all positions into the undivided field.

 From the vantage of the specialized mind, these domains may appear as separate systems.
-But through the psyche’s intermediary depth, their interdependence becomes vital.
-From the soul’s subtle luminosity, they radially interconnect, resonant across all experience.
+But through the psyche’s intermediary depth, their interdependence becomes vital to lived experience.
+From the soul’s subtle luminosity, they radially interconnect, resonant across the luminous breadth of life.
 And ultimately, from the viewless reality of spirit, the unified field permeates them all, as the living truth of what is.